carltonj2000/next-round-mon/README.md

 # Pokemon Roundest App With NextJs, Typescript, Prisma

+Only local development due to requirement of planetScale requiring a pay plan for multiple db required here.
+One of dev and one for "shadow".

 ## Code History

 The code in this repository is based on the